0xnarwhal/BadUSB/README.md

 1. ATTiny85 Micro Controller USB Device (You can purchase one online for cheap or make your own.
 There are countless sellers and tutorials out there)
 2. Fundamentals of [Networking](https://www.netacad.com/courses/networking-basics), USB, [Computers](https://edu.gcfglobal.org/en/computerbasics/what-is-a-computer/1/), [Powershell](https://blog.netwrix.com/powershell-scripting-tutorial/), [Bash](https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/), and [Ethical and Responsible Hacking](https://www.eccouncil.org/cybersecurity-exchange/ethical-hacking/what-is-ethical-hacking/)
    1. **DO NOT SKIP THIS!** This will help you with troubleshooting and practicing safe ethical hacking.
 We are not here to build script-kiddies, but smart and responsible hackers.
-   2. If you get stuck and come to me with *"uHhh tHerE iS aN iSSuE"*, I will know you didn't get the fundamentals down and I will not tolerate such behavior.
+   2. If you get stuck and come to me with *"uHhh tHerE iS aN iSSuE with \<insert basic issue\>"*, you didn't get the fundamentals down and I will not entertain you.

 ## Setting Up your PC